 - from the last third of the 19th century to the end of the 20th century.

-The full name of the group also reflect the above aspects: Waves of globalization and territoriality in Hungary in the 19th and 20th centuries in a comparative perspective.
+The full title of the project also reflects the above aspects: Waves of globalization and territorialization in Hungary in the 19th and 20th centuries in a comparative perspective.

 Historicity and territorialization

-The deepening of international economic, cultural and other relations has been interrupted several times by processes contrary to the above ones, during which the borders of the states have once again become more difficult to cross.
-In other words, a period of territorialization ensued, the examination of which also took place only sporadically in Hungary.
+The deepening of international economic, cultural and other relations has been interrupted several times by processes contrary to the above ones, during which the borders of states have once again become more difficult to cross.
+In other words, periods of territorialization ensued, the examination of which also took place only sporadically in Hungary.

 In particular, we want to know